-The BCM on these vehicles acts as the power mode master (PMM).
-The ignition switch is a low current switch that outputs multiple discrete ignition switch signals to the PMM to determine the power mode, which is passed through the serial communication circuits to other controllers that require this information, and in this way the PMM activates the relays and other direct outputs of the PMM as need.
+The BCM on these vehicles operates as a Power Mode Master (PMM).
+The ignition switch is a low current switch that provides several discrete ignition switch signals to the PMM to determine the power mode, which are transmitted over the serial communication circuits to other controllers that require this information, and the PMM thus activates relays and other direct outputs of the PMM as needed.

-Serial Line Power Mode Master
+Serial Link Power Mode Master

-PMM Power Mode Options
+PMM Power Mode Parameters

 Ignition switch position